garys-esri/geodev-dc-labs/runtime-workshop/exercises/iOS/Swift/Exercise 5 Routing.md

     }
     ```

-1. In `RoutingTouchDelegate.geoView`, after removing the z-value from `point` if necessary, check to see whether this is the first point clicked or the second.
+1. In `RoutingTouchDelegate.geoView`, after the `if point.hasZ` block, check to see whether this is the first point clicked or the second.
 You will fill in the `if` and `else` blocks in the steps that follow:

     ```
     if (nil == originPoint) {